strongbox/strongbox-docs/How-To-Implement-Your-Own-Repository-Format.md

 # Concept
+The goal of probably every Concept is to provide a flexible rails for all possible cases within subject area you have.
+We tried to build such "rails" in Strongbox to make development process nice and painless. :)

 The illustration below is a top level overview of how artifact management is implemented in Strongbox within different [[Storages]], [[Repositories]] and [[Layouts]]: